 This page tells you about the biological therapy sorafenib and its possible side effects.
 There are sections about

-Sorafenib blocks a number of protein kinases and is called a multi kinase inhibitor.
+Sorafenib blocks some of the protein kinases and is called a multi kinase inhibitor.
 It works in two ways.
 It stops signals that tell cancer cells to grow.
 It also stops cancer cells forming blood vessels, which they need to grow.
 Treatment that stops blood vessels forming is called anti angiogenesis treatment.

 Sorafenib is a tablet you take with a glass of water.
 You should take it either without food or with a meal that contains only low amounts of fat.
 A high fat meal may make sorafenib work less well.
 If you have a high fat meal, take the tablets at least 1 hour before or 2 hours afterwards.

 You take sorafenib twice a day.
-You usually carry on taking sorafenib for as long as it works.
+You usually carry on taking it for as long as it is controlling the cancer.